-- Make a public announcement explaining the reason for terminating their membership and when they expect to leave their role.
+- 1. Make a public announcement explaining the reason for terminating their membership and when they expect to leave their role.
 If the member has chosen their own replacement then their announcement should also include their reason for selecting said replacement. - 2.
-If the member has chosen their own replacement, that replacement must first ratify this Charter.
-Once the new member has ratified this Charter, the member being replaced is to add the new member as a Pure Proxy to their signer and remove themself as a Pure Proxy. - 3.
-If the member does not wish to select their own replacement then they are to add a multisig, whose M signatories are the remaining members and whose threshold is $\frac{M}{2}$ rounded up, as a Pure Proxy to their signatory and remove themself as a Pure Proxy, creating a vacancy.

-4. If step 3 is taken, the remaining members are to make a public announcement about their plan to find a replacement and the expected timeline.
-Once a replacement is agreed upon by a majority of the remaining members, that replacement must first ratify this Charter.
-Then the $\frac{M}{2}$ multisig is to add the new member as a Pure Proxy to the vacancy and remove itself as a Pure Proxy.
+If the member has chosen their own replacement then they are to add the new member as a Pure Proxy to their signer and remove themself as a Pure Proxy. - 3.
+If the member does not wish to select their own replacement then they are to add a multisig, whose M signatories are the remaining members and whose threshold is $\frac{M}{2}$ rounded up, as a Pure Proxy to their signatory and remove themself as a Pure Proxy, creating a vacancy. - 4.
+If step 3 is taken, the remaining members are to make a public announcement about their plan to find a replacement and the expected timeline.
+Once a replacement is agreed upon by a majority of the remaining members, the $\frac{M}{2}$ multisig is to add the new member as a Pure Proxy to the vacancy and remove itself as a Pure Proxy.